solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   Environment performance analysis and scaling adjustments
 -   Historical performance review

-Azure Database for MySQL provides the ability to monitor all of these types of operational activities using Azure-based tools such as [Azure Monitor], [Log Analytics], and [Azure Sentinel].
+Azure has the ability to monitor all of these types of operational activities using tools such as [Azure Monitor], [Log Analytics], and [Azure Sentinel].
 In addition to the Azure-based tools, external security information and event management (SIEM) systems can be configured to consume these logs as well.

 Alerts should be created to warn administrators of outages, operational performance problems, or any suspicious activity.
 If a particular alert event has a well-defined remediation path, alerts can fire automated [Azure runbooks] to address and resolve the event automatically.

-The following section content will be focused on these monitoring
+This chapter will be focused on these monitoring concepts:
-concepts:

 -   Azure Monitor overview and strategy